3 Myths Surrounding Getting Clients with Your Marketing Activities

 Marketing, simply put, are the activities you are performing to make your offer visible in front those who need it most.
 It's an umbrella term used to express all the activities you do in order to INFORM THE WORLD* ABOUT THE EXISTENCE OF YOUR SERVICE OR PRODUCT.

 Great marketing can be used in dishonest and deceptive ways.
-Some will tell you that if you hire them, you'll be making 6 to 7 figures in no time!
-Or if you buy their "pill" it'll heal all your ailments in a few weeks or months...
+Some business and marketing "coaches" will tell you that if you hire them, you'll be making 6 to 7 figures in no time!
+Or if you buy their "pill" it'll heal all your ailments in a few days or weeks...

 Don't Under-Market Yourself